 The Company has a complete sales network in China.
-Led by the subsidiary AirTAC (China) Co., Ltd., the Company has branch offices, representative offices and distributors throughout the urban and rural areas of China.
-The Company has 4 sales centers, which located in Huadong area, Huanan area, Huabei area and Northwest area, 130 direct selling office and more than 500 distributors by the end of December 2019.
-Airtac has continued to set up local sales branches and offices in 2020.
+Led by the subsidiary Airtac (China) Co., Ltd., the Company has branch offices, representative offices and distributors throughout the urban and rural areas of China.
+The Company has 4 sales centers, which located in Huadong area, Huanan area, Huabei area and Northwest area, 130 direct selling office and more than 500 distributors by the end of December 2020.
+Airtac will continue to optimize and integrate marketing channels in mainland China in 2021.
 Because the Company's clients are spread in different industries and areas, an extensive sales network gives customers quick access to AirTAC products.
 The Company also has more than 100 distributors in Europe, USA and Asia that allow AirTAC products to make headway into the world markets.